About me

 My training went way beyond quick-fix productivity hacks.
 I learned to use ADHD-informed models to understand how our brains work, and what that means in daily life.

 I’m a proud queer person and a friend to all cats.
 I live in Athens, where I love being close to both the mountains and the sea while also enjoying the buzz of the city.
-Outside of coaching, you’ll often find me hiking or buzzing around exploring the city, or simply being horizontal at home and recharging my batteries watching a comedy-drama.
+Outside of coaching, you’ll often find me exploring the city, doing something creative like improv or clowning, or simply being horizontal at home and recharging my batteries watching a comedy-drama.